-All adult asylum seekers who are not granted a residence permit take part in COA's Future Training.
+Adult asylum seekers who are not allowed to stay in the Netherlands can attend the COA’s Future Training Programme.
 In this group training they prepare for their future outside the Netherlands and we stimulate independent return.
-The programme consists of a number of fixed components, including a reality check, future expectations, the Repatriation and Departure Service (DT&V), illegal stay, and the International Organisation for Migration (IOM).
+The programme consists of a number of fixed components: reality check, future expectations, the Repatriation and Departure Service (DT&V), illegal stay, and the International Organisation for Migration (IOM).

 Local consultation of organisations in the immigration system

 In every reception centre, there are supervisors of the DT&V. They organise the local consultation of cooperating organisations in the immigration system with employees of the COA, the IND, and the Aliens Police (AVIM).
 In the local consultation of organisations cooperating in the immigration system, we discuss the situation of asylum seekers who have to leave the country.
 Are they cooperating with independent return?
 Are they preparing themselves for reintegration?
 We discuss how we can best work together to support them.

 Rejected asylum seekers may stay up to 28 days in a regular reception centre to prepare for their departure from the Netherlands.
 Adults can get up to 12 more weeks of shelter in a freedom-restricting centre (vbl), but only if there’s a prospect of departure.
 Families with minor children can move to a family centre if they have no other shelter and are unable to achieve departure from the vbl within 12 weeks.